British Rail Class 20: Privatisation

+Two locomotives, numbers 20 142 and 20 189, were briefly (for a matter of months during 2013) painted into a Balfour Beatty blue and white livery but were then returned to a variation of BR blue shortly after.
+In January 2024, Balfour Beatty purchased 20 901 and 20 905, which were then repainted at Arriva TrainCare Bristol Barton Hill TMD into Balfour Beatty corporate blue and white livery.
+Both locomotives were fitted with diesel engine heaters to aid in starting from cold.

 Four locomotives carried the orange and white livery of the CFD (Compagnie de Chemins de Fer Départementaux) whilst working in France, these were 20 035, 20 063, 20 139 and 20 228.

-Two locomotives, numbers 20 142 and 20 189, were briefly (for a matter of months during 2013) painted into a Balfour Beatty blue and white livery but were then returned to a variation of BR blue.

-The last built class 20, number 20 227, has been used extensively on the London Underground network.
+The last built Class 20, number 20 227, has been used extensively on the London Underground network.
 In the mid-2000s it was painted in Metropolitan maroon livery and named "Sir John Betjeman" by the Class 20 Locomotive Society as acknowledgement of this work.
 It was repainted in a special 'modern taste' LUL-based livery, to mark the London Underground 150 celebrations but has now been repainted, again into Metropolitan maroon, but this time lined, and renamed "Sherlock Holmes".
-The "Sir John Betjeman" name is now carried by 20 142, which also sports Metropolitan line maroon livery.
+The "Sir John Betjeman" name is now carried by 20 142, which also sports Metropolitan lined maroon livery.